Eelaf-Adam/Coding-lab_Group26/README.md

 <br></br>
 ## 🚀 Project Status
-This project is fully developed and contains the following features that users can interact with:
+This project was fully developed with Shell and Python and contains the following features that users can interact with:

 i.
 Interactive Archive Script.